 Whole genome DNA methylation maps of DC subsets and their precursors

-We measured genome-wide DNA methylation in pDCs, CD11b+ cDCs, CD8+ cDCs, CDPs, MDPs, monocytes and cMoPs at single-CpG resolution by tagmentation-based whole-genome bisulfite sequencing (TWGBS) (Wang et al. 2013).
+In order to investigate the impact of DNA methylation on normal DC development, we measured genome-wide DNA methylation in pDCs, CD11b+ cDCs, CD8+ cDCs, CDPs, MDPs, monocytes and cMoPs at single-CpG resolution by tagmentation-based whole-genome bisulfite sequencing (TWGBS) (Wang et al. 2013).
 For each of the populations, we analyzed 2 to 4 biological replicates, resulting on average in 1.14 x 109 total mapped paired reads per group and a genomic CpG-coverage ranging from 18.7 to 44.3-fold per population (Suppl.
 Table 1 and Suppl.
 Table 2).
 We also included our previously generated TWGBS data of long term (LT)-HSCs (hereafter termed HSCs) into this study, which we had produced by the same protocol (Cabezas-Wallscheid et al. 2014).
 A comparison of the genome-wide mean CpG methylation levels across all cell populations revealed that HSCs had the highest methylation level (Fig. 3a, Suppl.
 Fig. 3a).
 CDPs showed less methylation than HSCs, but more than cMoPs, revealing that the genome of DC precursors had higher DNA methylation levels than that of monocyte precursors.
-The mature populations also reflected this difference between DCs and monocytes.
+This difference was also reflected between DCs and monocytes in mature populations.

-We next performed pairwise comparisons of the HSC methylome with those of the other cell populations, identifying a total of 49,588 unique differentially methylated regions (DMRs) by a cutoff of at least 10% difference in methylation (Suppl.
+We next identified differentially methylated regions (DMRs) by pairwise comparison of HSCs and each of the downstream cell populations using at cutoff of at least 10% difference in methylation.
+DMRs from all comparisons were pooled and overlapping DMRs were merged, leading to a catalogue of 49,588 unique DMRs (Suppl.
 Table 3).
-Principal component analysis (PCA) based on these DMRs revealed relationships in the methylation patterns that reflected the known ontologies of DCs and monocytes, with CDPs being dedicated DC precursors and cMoPs being monocyte precursors, and with MDPs being shared precursors of both lineages (Fig. 3b).
+Principal component analysis (PCA) based on these DMRs revealed known cellular relationships, with CDPs being dedicated DC precursors and cMoPs being monocyte precursors, and with MDPs being shared precursors of both lineages (Fig. 3b).

 As hypomorphic DNMT1 affected DC subsets to a different extent (see Fig. 1), we compared the methylation status at the DMRs between these subsets.
 Strikingly, this revealed marked differences, with pDCs harboring the highest, CD11b+ cDCs harboring intermediate and CD8+ cDCs harboring the lowest methylation levels at DMRs (Fig. 3c).
 These differences were in accordance with the DC phenotype of Dnmt1c/chip mice, providing a possible explanation for the stronger effect of hypomorphic DNMT1 on pDCs than on cDCs.

 Unsupervised hierarchical clustering of the DMRs identified 9 clusters with unique methylation patterns across all cell populations (Fig. 3d and Suppl.
 Fig. 3b).
 For example, cluster 9 consisted of DMRs with lower methylation in HSCs than in any of the other populations and thus represented a ‘HSC DMR cluster’.
 In contrast, cluster 3 (which was among the largest clusters, Suppl.
-Fig. 3c) had lower methylation in DCs than in the other populations and thus constituted a ‘DC DMR cluster’.
+Fig. 3c) had lower methylation in DCs than in the other populations and thus constituted a ‘pan DC DMR cluster’.
 TWGBS also revealed DC subset-specific DMR clusters (cluster 5, 7 and 8) and a ‘monocyte DMR cluster’ (cluster 6) which had lower methylation in monocytes and cMoPs than in any other cell population.
 Finally, cluster 1 revealed methylation similarities of cDCs with monocytes.
-Collectively, our data uncovered lineage- and subset-specific DNA methylation landscapes in DC progenitors and mature cells.
+Collectively, our data uncovered lineage- and subset-specific DNA methylation landscapes in DC progenitors and mature cells, and provide a possible explanation for the preferential effect of hypomorphic DNMT1 on pDC development.

 Link between DNA methylation status and DC gene expression